snxjesalva/AppDev/README.md

 Create the PR and mention their full name.

-**10. The Repository owner (PROF) will Review and Merge the PRs** On gitHub repository by clicking the Pull Requests tab.
+**10. The Repository owner (PROF) will Review and Merge the PRs** On gitHub repository, click the Pull Requests tab.
 Review each PR to ensure they followed the instructions.
 Merge the PR if correct.
 Request changes if needed.